ltdt14/node-express-boilerplate/docs/DEV_README.md

 # Development

-This readme shows how to develop on this module.
+This readme shows how to develop with this boilerplate.

 <!-- toc -->